Hongda-OSU/CSE3901-Calculator/README.md

 * Unary operators will be evaluated and the results displayed automatically when pressed.
 Binary operators will be evaluated after either a second operator is pressed or when the equal button is pressed.

+* The delete button will delete the right-most number from the display.

+* The memory buttons will also update the display in a multitude of ways.

 ### Some tips for Operations!
 * num2 is needed for operations except for Square and Radic.
 If num1 is defined but num2 is undefined, the addition operation will not proceed until num2 is entered.
     * For example: User enters 10 for num1 and hits addition button, if user hits addition button again, the addition operation won't proceed.